airalab/robonomics-wiki/docs/en/sensor-hardware.md

 If you wish to participate in the  air monitoring with Robonomics Open Sensors Network you need to obtain an air pollution board with sensors.
 There are two ways to do it:
-- order all necessary parts and build your custom board.
+- order all necessary parts and build the custom board yourself.
 - order a ready-to-use board from Robonomics team.

 ## Manual board assembly